MicrosoftDocs/windows-powershell-docs/docset/windows/windows-developer-license/unregister-windowsdeveloperlicense.md

 Any app that you deployed from Visual Studio no longer runs on the current computer.

 You must have administrative credentials to disable Developer Mode.
-For more information, see Enable your device for developmenthttps://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn706236.aspx (https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn706236.aspx) in the Microsoft Developer Network library.If you have not enabled Developer Mode for the current computer, this cmdlet returns an error.
+For more information, see [Enable your device for development](https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn706236.aspx) (https://msdn.microsoft.com/en-us/library/windows/apps/xaml/dn706236.aspx) in the Microsoft Developer Network library.
+If you have not enabled Developer Mode for the current computer, this cmdlet returns an error.

 ## EXAMPLES